 The Mitsubishi FTO is a two-door compact sports car produced by the Japanese carmaker during the years 1994 to 2000.
 Styling on the FTO is very aggressive which will give you a belief that the car will be very fast on the straights and go around the corners quickly.
 The car won the prestigious Japanese Car of the Year award for the year 1994-1995 and the company celebrated the achievement by launching a limited edition FTO GPX model in Japan.

 It got its FTO name from the Mitsubishi Galant Coupe FTO produced by the company from 1971 to 1975.
-The term FTO stands for Fresco Turismo Omologato is a mixture of Japanese and Italian Language.
+The term FTO stands for Fresco Turismo Omologato and is a mixture of Japanese and Italian Languages.
 In the English version, FTO will be ‘’Future Touring Origination’’.
-Originally, the car was only sold in Japan, but the popularity of the car saw a great number of imports to various countries including UK, Australia, New Zealand, and many others.
+Originally, the car was only sold in Japan, but the popularity of the car saw a great number of imports to various countries including the UK, Australia, New Zealand, and many others.

-This buyer’s guide is drafted after conducting very detailed research to include all the information you will need when considering to buy this classic from Japan.
+This buyer’s guide is drafted after conducting very detailed research to include all the information you will need when considering buying this classic from Japan.
 The team at JDMBuySell has made sure that we answer all the questions you might have in your mind when you are in the market to buy a new FTO.

 Pros and Cons

 - Great handling capabilities

 - Available in three different engines